Files / United States

 Document Introduction

-The report begins by outlining the act's core direction: to completely reverse "wokeism" and Diversity, Equity, and Inclusion (DEI) programs within the defense establishment, restoring a performance-based military culture focused on the core mission of lethality.
-Subsequently, the report elaborates in detail across multiple dimensions.
-Regarding defense management, the act proposes an acquisition reform plan named "SPEED," designed to deliver needed capabilities to warfighters faster and at scale by accelerating requirements generation, simplifying decision-making layers, prioritizing commercial off-the-shelf solutions, reforming cost accounting standards, and developing a mission-focused acquisition workforce.
-Concurrently, the act authorizes nearly $900 billion in defense budget and plans to achieve nearly $20 billion in savings by cutting DEI activities, climate change-related programs, retiring legacy platforms, and streamlining bureaucracy.
+The report begins by outlining the Act's core orientation: to decisively reverse the influence of wokeism and Diversity, Equity, and Inclusion (DEI) programs within the defense establishment, restoring a performance-based military culture focused on the core mission of lethality.
+Subsequently, the report delves into detailed discussions across multiple dimensions.
+Regarding defense management, the Act proposes an acquisition reform package named SPEED, designed to deliver needed capabilities to warfighters faster and at scale by accelerating requirements generation, streamlining decision-making layers, prioritizing commercial off-the-shelf solutions, reforming cost accounting standards, and developing a mission-oriented acquisition workforce.
+Concurrently, the Act authorizes nearly $900 billion in defense budget and plans to achieve nearly $20 billion in savings by cutting DEI activities, climate change-related programs, retiring legacy platforms, and streamlining bureaucracy.

-The final section of this report focuses on improving servicemember quality of life, including increasing pay and allowances, reforming dining and housing programs, expanding healthcare and childcare services, and strengthening career transition assistance, aiming to maintain troop morale and recruitment appeal.
-Based on the text of the act, the entire report systematically outlines the potential roadmap for U.S. defense strategy, resource allocation, and military transformation driven by a specific political agenda, providing researchers and analysts in related fields with detailed first-hand policy basis and an analytical framework.
+The final section of this report focuses on improving servicemember quality of life, including pay and allowance increases, reforms to dining and housing programs, expanded healthcare and childcare services, and enhanced career transition assistance, all aimed at maintaining troop morale and recruitment appeal.
+Based on the text of the Act, this entire report systematically outlines the potential roadmap for U.S. defense strategy, resource allocation, and military transformation driven by a specific political agenda, providing researchers and analysts in related fields with detailed firsthand policy basis and an analytical framework.